 People have all kinds of reasons for needing to rent a home for a while!

 The common assumption that tenants will destroy a house and skip out on the rent is only a small part of a much larger story about tenants and landlords.
 What we’ve found with this home, and what I found with previous homes I have leased out in earlier phases of my life, is that the bottom line in how well the home fares — and how well the landlord fares — is dependent on how good the relationship is between tenant and landlord.

 If there is no relationship at all — that is, if the home is being leased by a property manager — then there is no chance for any kind of trust and respect to develop between the tenant and landlord.

-However, if you do the work yourself of hand-picking your tenants and collecting rent and overseeing repairs, and if you are the one who passes on your house — your kitchen, your bedroom, your garden and all the things you like about the house — to your tenants, then it is much more likely they will respect both you and the home, and pay their rent on time, and take good care of the house.
+However, if you do the work yourself of hand-picking your tenants and collecting rent and overseeing repairs, and if you are the one who transfers the care of your house — your kitchen, your bedroom, your garden and all the things you like about the house — to your tenants, then it is much more likely they will respect both you and the home, and pay their rent on time, and take good care of the house.

-We have been back to our home a few times since we ran off in our trailer nine years ago, and each time, within a week or two, we have brought the house back to a spit-and-polish condition and have even upgraded it a bit.
+We have been back to our home a few times since we ran off in our trailer in 2007, and each time, within a week or two, we have brought the house back to a spit-and-polish condition and have even upgraded it a bit.

-These days our home is much nicer than when we lived in it ourselves nine years ago because we’ve had the time — and the empty house between tenants — to do the upgrades we always wanted to do before!!
+These days our home is much nicer than when we lived in it ourselves all those years ago because we’ve had the time — and the empty house between tenants — to do the upgrades we always wanted to do before!!